711: Welcoming, Caring, Respectful, Inclusive, Safe and Healthy Environments

 2.4 communicate regularly and meaningfully with parents/guardians and report incidents of discrimination, intimidation and bullying, to administration and assist administration when conducting an investigation into such incidents.

-3. Students and families play an important role in creating and maintaining welcoming, caring, respectful, safe and inclusive learning environments.
+3. Students and families play an important role in creating and maintaining welcoming, caring, respectful, inclusive, safe, and healthy learning environments.

 References:

-Board Policy 110: Welcoming Inclusive, Safe and Healthy Environments
+Policy 19: Welcoming, Caring, Respectful, Inclusive, Safe and Healthy Environments

 Admin Procedure 717: Workplace Violence and Harassment